 Is there a vaccine against Hendra available for horses?

 There is a vaccine against Hendra virus available that is fully registered with the Australian Pesticides and Veterinary Medicines Authority, through specially accredited veterinarians.
 Horse owners moving horses to Queensland or northern New South Wales should consider vaccination, as well as horses from these areas that are to be introduced to Victoria.
 More information on the vaccine is available from the manufacturer at Health4horses and the APVMA.

 What to do if you suspect HeV in your horse?

-If you notice a sudden onset of illness in your horse or your horse has died suddenly, and you live in an area where there is a population of flying foxes that could come in contact with your horse, and/or Your horse has traveled from Queensland or Nth NSW in the past 2-3 weeks you should contact your veterinary practitioner or the Emergency Animal Disease Hotline on 1800 675 888.
+If you notice a sudden onset of illness in your horse or your horse has died suddenly, and you live in an area where there is a population of flying foxes that could come in contact with your horse, and/or your horse has traveled from Queensland or Northern NSW in the past 2-3 weeks you should contact your veterinary practitioner or the Emergency Animal Disease Hotline on 1800 675 888.

 How do I reduce the risk of becoming infected?